Cray-HPE/docs-csm/operations/security_and_authentication/Provisioning_a_Liquid-Cooled_EX_Cabinet_CEC_with_Default_Credentials.md

 ## Provisioning a Liquid-Cooled EX Cabinet CEC with Default Credentials

 This procedure provisions a Glibc compatible SHA-512 administrative password hash to a cabinet environmental controller (CEC).
-This password becomes the Redfish endpoint superuser credential to access the CMM controllers, node controllers, and switch controllers (BMCs) in the cabinet.
+This password becomes the Redfish endpoint superuser credential to access the CMM controllers and node controllers (BMCs).

+**NOTE:** This procedure does not provision Slingshot switch BMCs.
+Slingshot switch BMC default credentials must be changed using the procedures in the Slingshot product documentation.
+Refer to "Change Switch BMC Passwords" in the Slingshot product documentation for more information.

 ### Prerequisites